colon6/startbootstrap-agency-gh-pages/README.md

-# Caffe On Broadway Project
+# Cafe On Broadway Project
-We Will put all the relevant info of the project for documentation purpose.
+We will put all the relevant info of the project for documentation purpose.